 Nearly everyone in Valdosta had a cow, and many had hogs and chickens on the back of the lot.
 Mayor H.H.
 Smith owned a number of cows, five of which preferred to sleep in the street in front of the Methodist Church each night.
 On his way home one evening, Mayor Smith did not see the cows; he fell over them and "brusied himself considerably."

 Thereupon, he and J.B.
 Martin, a member of the city council and chairman of the police committee, put through an 1883 ordinance which established a pound for stray animals.
 They saw to it that the pen had a secure gate with a good lock; they set the impounding fee at 25 cents, giving all good citizens sufficient notice to keep their cows and hogs confined to their yards.

 On the first night that the ordinance was in effect, the authorities took three cows into custody.
 Valdosta women happened to own all three.
 The next morning, one matron brought an axe to the pound, broke open the lock and set loose the cows.
+This intrepid rustler did not take her own cow home.
+Instead, she let it back into the streets, where she thought it had a God given right to roam.
 Thereafter, enforcement of the ordinance slacked off somewhat until another incident occurred.